Student Guide – How to use to Turnitin in Canvas

 Viewing Grades & Feedback given in Turnitin

 Note: If your grade is unavailable, the feedback release date may not have passed.
-You can check this date by clicking on the Summary tab.
+You can check this date by clicking on the question mark beside the assignment title.

-A series of comprehensive guides are available for students on the Turnitin website.
+A series of comprehensive guides are available for students on the Turnitin website (See Fig. 9).
 These guides give detailed guidance on how to use the Canvas Turnitin LTI integration.

-To facilitate upgrades and perform system maintenance Turnitin will occasionally be taken offline, you can view the system status and both scheduled and unplanned downtime on the Turnitin Status Page.
+To facilitate upgrades and perform system maintenance Turnitin will occasionally be taken offline, you can view the system status and both scheduled and unplanned downtime on the Turnitin Status Page (See Fig. 10).

-**Note – If you are experiencing issues with the Turnitin in Canvas It is critical that these issues ware reported immediately through the Help Menu in Canvas – the sooner issues are reported the sooner they can be investigated and ultimately resolved.**
+**Note – If you are experiencing issues with Turnitin in Canvas it is critical that these issues are reported immediately through the Help Menu in Canvas – the sooner issues are reported the sooner they can be investigated and ultimately resolved.
+You can also view some of the common queries regarding Turnitin in Canvas on this blog page under the heading ‘Advice for Students using Turnitin within Canvas’**